 120. When I arrived I discovered that was there.
 He was in a separate dorm.

 The same carry on happened all over again.
 He just carried on where he had left off.

 He made me do things in the outside toilets.
 It was at any time really.

-- 121. I ran away through fear and what was happening with sectors.
+- 121. I ran away through fear and what was happening with www.
 I think I ran away a couple of times.
 I got brought back.
-The second time I was brought back I got given the belt by EZD in his office.
+The second time I was brought back I got given the belt by in his office.
 His office was like a big boardroom.
-He gave me the belt on my hand. - 122.
-EZD was an evil man.
+He gave me the belt on my hand. - was an evil man.
 He picked on me.
 After the second time I had run away I decided to knuckle down and keep out of trouble.
-Sometime later EZD got hold of me and took me into his office.
+Sometime later got hold of me and took me into his office.
 I think it was after tea time.
 It was 6:00 pm or 7:00 pm.
 When I got into his office he told me that he was going to take me home to visit my parents.
 That was the first I heard that I was going to go and visit my parents.
 I don't think, looking back, my parents had asked for me to visit.
 He then told me to go and get changed into my suit.
 I don't know why he told me to put on my suit but he did.
 I put my suit on then he drove me to my parents' house in Possilpark.
 I think that the reason I got taken back might have been because my marks were good from all my ironing and kit being laid out.
-I remember meto do that. - 123.
+I remember kwy helping me to do that. - 123.
 I think we arrived at my parents' house a little before nine o'clock.
 My father and one of my sisters were there.
 My mother wasn't there.
 The gas and electricity was cut off.
 My father had a teapot on the coal fire.
 He was sitting in a pair of pyjamas.
 We all sat down.
 We sat for about an hour talking with my father.
-EZD saw the situation and background I had come from.
+Saw the situation and background I had come from.
 Nothing had changed from the time we were in Maryhill.
 It was the same situation.
 There was no electricity or gas and so on.
-That was the only time that I was taken back to my family home. - 124.
-EXPLANE then took me back to Geilsland.
+That was the only time that I was taken back to my family home. - then took me back to Geilsland.
 We got back between ten and eleven o'clock at night.
 He took me into his office.
 That's when he started doing dirty things to me.
 He sat me on his knee and winched me onto his lips.
 I could tell he was gay.
 He fondled me.
 He molested me.
 I couldn't say nothing. - 125.
 Later on I ran away again.
-When I was brought back I was taken into the games room by EZD to the set of the set o clothes on.
+When I was brought back I was taken into the games room by EZD .
+There was either a snooker table or a table tennis table in there.

+clothes on.
 There were these sticks that used to hold the daily newspapers.
 They were there to keep the newspapers flat.
 Each of the sticks had the name of the newspaper they held written on them.
+EZD hit me on my bum with one of those sticks every time I got round to him when running around the table.